neuroinformatics-unit/neuroinformatics-unit.github.io/README.md

 * Check the deployed build at [neuroinformatics.dev](https://neuroinformatics.dev)

 ## Local build
-If you wish to view the website locally, before you push it, you can do so by running the following commands from the root of the repository:
+If you wish to view the website locally before you push it, you can do so by running the following commands from the root of the repository: